 5353

-A possible solution to power portable devices based on Raspberry Pi.
-The goal of this project is to propose a power supply system using a rechargeable battery for portable devices, including those in a "headless" configuration, i.e. without a monitor, keyboard, and mouse, that can safely shut down the operating system when the device is turned off.
+Here is a possible solution to power portable devices based on Raspberry Pi.
+The goal of this project is to propose a power supply system using a rechargeable battery for portable devices, including those in a "headless" configuration (i.e. without a monitor, keyboard, and mouse) that can safely shut down the operating system when the device is turned off.
 The circuit described in the article can also be used as a UPS (Uninterruptible Power Supply) or Power Bank.

 From Idea to Realization